 Scholarships are grants or monetary awards that can support a student's education after high school.
 They are awarded on the basis of academic or other achievement.
 Colleges offer their own scholarships.
 Be sure to visit their websites frequently.
 Also, check newspapers, magazines, parents’ employers, student’s employer, churches, and any student or parent/relative organizations/clubs.

 How to Submit Outside Scholarship Applications

-Bring the entire, completed application (sealed letters of recommendation, essays, Dean forms needing signatures/information, and a stamped envelope addressed to the scholarship donor) to Heather Allen in the Student Services office to be mailed to the scholarship donor.
+Bring the entire completed application (sealed letters of recommendation, essays, forms that require a Dean's signature/information, and a stamped envelope addressed to the scholarship donor- leave the return address blank) to Heather Allen in the Student Services office to be mailed once completed.